jermainecaines/football_squares/README.md

 2. **Scalability**: The current design supports up to 50 users.
 To scale beyond this, further optimizations and load testing will be necessary.
 3. **Monetization**: Add potential monetization features, such as in-game purchases or premium tiers.
 4. **Leaderboard**: A feature allowing players to track top performers and statistics over multiple games.

-## Suggestions for Additional Sections
-- **Contributing**: Include guidelines for contributors who want to improve or modify the codebase.
-- **FAQ**: Address common user questions about gameplay and troubleshooting.
-- **License**: Specify the type of license (MIT, GPL, etc.) for this project.

-## Questions or Feedback?
-If you have any questions or suggestions, feel free to contact the project maintainer at: **email@example.com**.

----

-Let me know if you'd like more details on any section or if you have additional features or functionality to include!